hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 --------------------

 Time values in the outgoing data stream must be ISO 8601 strings.
-A server may use one of either the yyyy-mm-ddThh:mm:ssZ or the yyyy-dddThh:mm:ssZ form, but must use one format and length within any given dataset.
+A server may use one of either the yyyy-mm-ddThh:mm:ss.sssZ or the yyyy-dddThh:mm:ss.sssZ form, but must use one format and length within any given dataset.
 The times values must not have any local time zone offset, and they must indicate this by including the trailing Z.
 Time or date elements may be omitted from the end